MaxGfeller/eremite/README.md

 It is advised that you implement your own connection indicator, which also checks if your backend is reachable.
 You can utilize the `BrowserConnectionIndicator` and add your own checks.

 ## Resources

+Resources are meant to represent the resources you already have in your backend.
+Each resource has its own state as well as a set of defined actions.

 ### Mutations and Queue